tarantuli/enchanters-manual/gameplay.md

 1. The game ends after a turn when there are no more cards on the journey track nor in the adventure deck.
 1. If you are playing with the *Arena Mundi* village card, each player duels the player to their left.
-1. If you are playing with *Sa’akara the Gamerunner*, each player may duel a target player once for each reward token he possesses.
+1. If you are playing with *Sa’akara the Gamerunner*, each player may duel a target player once for each reward token they possess.
 The player may choose the same target multiple times.
-1. Each player [calculates](#victory-point-tally) how many victory points he has.
+1. Each player [calculates](#victory-point-tally) how many victory points they have.
 The players with the highest amount wins, each other player loses.

 > **Important**<br>